vogonsorg/QDOS/README.md

 * Press jump in NOCLIP/Water to move up.
 * F_VERSION reply.
 Thanks to QuakeForge crew.
 * Proper timer.
 Huge thanks to mysterious DJGPP guru.
-* Various bug fixes that have been recommended by QuakeForge, LordHavoc and other engine authors.
+* Various bug fixes that have been recommended by QuakeForge, LordHavoc, Sezero, and other engine authors.
 * Chat buffer --  Press Up/Down or Left/Right arrows to scroll through
    previously sent chat messages.
 Thanks to Taniwha for more efficient code.
 * Gun model is drawn if FOV > 90.
-* Gamespy listings via multiplayer menu and /SLIST2 command (currently QWDOS only).
+* Gamespy Server Browser accessible from Multiplayer Menu and with slist2 command.
+Adapted from Q2DOS.
+* BSP2 and 2PSB support.
+Code (with some slight readaptations) from QuakeSpasm.
+  Additonal help from sezero.
+These maps may need things like: r_maxedges and r_maxsurfs set to very high values.
+Try setting both to 25000 and restarting the map if you see disappearing objects as you look around.
+* WAV and Ogg Vorbis streaming music support.
+Put tracks in id1/music/trackXX format.
 * Some FitzQuake extensions in QWDOS, like extended limits and chunked downloads.
+* HTTP downloading via CURL in QWDOS for QuakeForge servers.
+* -cddir for specifiy a cd drive path for pak files.
+Also for keeping WAV/OGG music in a separate drive.
+* 3DFX Voodoo rendering with fxMesa 6.4.2!
+Check voodoo directory for your glide3x.dxe.

 New CVARs and CMDs: